 Katie Rainey joined Community-Word Project in the fall of 2013 as a trainee in the Teaching Artist Training & Internship Program (TATIP).
 She is currently a CWP Teaching Artist and the TATIP Program Manager.
 Katie received her BFA in film editing from the University of North Carolina School of the Arts, BA in English from University of Arkansas at Little Rock, and an MFA in writing from Sarah Lawrence College.
 She has taught poetry, fiction, theatre, photography, English as a Second Language and filmmaking in Arkansas, North Carolina, New York, Belgium and Rwanda.
-She also teaches for Wingspan Arts, Magic Box Productions and The Writing Institute at Sarah Lawrence College.
-Her writing has appeared or is forthcoming in Cider Press Review, Litro Online, Equinox, KGB Lit Journal, The Grief Diaries and more.
+She currently teaches writing to the youth of America through Community-Word Project and The Writing Institute at Sarah Lawrence.
+She is the 2017 Winner of the Bechtel Prize at Teachers & Writers Magazine and her work has appeared or is forthcoming in Cider Press Review, 3AM Magazine, The Collagist, The Grief Diaries, and more.
 She co-hosts the Dead Rabbits Reading Series and lives in Harlem with the love of her life, a pup named Rosetta.
 You can see more about her here.

 wHO WE ARE

 Help us fundamentally change the lives of NYC kids.

 Inspire lifelong learners by supporting arts education.
 Fundamentally change the lives of underserved kids.

 Train and work as a teaching artist and expand your passion for literacy and the arts into underserved classrooms.

 Volunteer, sponsor or partner with CWP!
 Join the dialog, attend an event, or let us tailor opportunities to participate.